rndsolutions/hawkcd/README.md

 # hawkengine

-Hawkengine is a .NET Continuous Delivery server that allows end-to-end automation for deployment pipelines
+The Hawkengine System intends to be a one stop solution for managing Continuous Delivery processes for the Enterprise.
+It  enables and encourages collaboration between delivery team members including but not limited to  Developers, QA, Ops and Release Managers.

 **Getting started:**
 * [Setup Hawk Server on Windows Environment](https://github.com/rndsolutions/hawk/wiki/Setup-Hawk-Server-on-Windows-Environment)